 SAT or ACT?

-The University of Washington requests that students submit scores from all SAT exams.
+The UW requires that students submit all test scores from SAT and ACT.

 We in the Office of Admissions caution students and their families against placing too much emphasis on standardized tests.
 Taking either test more than twice is probably a waste of time and money— as well as a source of unnecessary stress.

 For more information about the factors considered in freshman admission, consult Freshman Review.